WICG/view-transitions/explainer.md

 });
 ```

-`pageimmediateshow` is a new event which fires just before the page is shown.
+`beforepageshow` is a new event which fires just before the page is shown.
 Unfortunately `pageshow` fires a long after the page is shown, after `window.onload`.
 The developer will have to add a listener to this somewhere that's executed before the page is shown.

 - `event.previousURL` - URL of the previous page.
 Is `null` if cross-origin, or if there was no previous page.
 - `event.direction` - `forward` if moving forward in history, `back` is moving back in history, `new` otherwise.
-- `event.transition` - Null if Page-A did not offer any elements.
+- `event.transition` - `null` if Page-A did not offer any elements.
 - `event.transition.data` - Data set by Page-A via `setData`.
 - `event.transition.abandon()` - Abandon the transition.
 - `event.transition.setElement(element, tag, options)` - Same API as in Page-A.